Sif3r/auth-service/README.md

     ```bash
     docker-compose up --build
     ```
     The API will be available at `http://localhost:8080` (or your configured port).
-For detailed endpoint information, view the **Swagger Documentation** available at `http://localhost:8080/swagger/index.html` once the service is running.
+For detailed endpoint information, view the `swagger.yml`.

+## 🚀 Deploy with Docker
+Alternatively, you can pull the pre-built image from Docker Hub.

+1.  **Pull the image:**
+    ```bash
+    docker pull lecyph/auth-service:latest
+    ```

+2.  **Run the container:**
+    You will need to provide the necessary environment variables.
+    ```bash
+    docker run -d --env-file ./.env -p 8080:8080 lecyph/auth-service:latest
+    ```
+    > **Note**: This command assumes you have running Postgres and Redis instances accessible to the container.
+For local testing, using the provided `docker-compose.yml` is the easiest way to manage dependencies.

 ## 🛠️ Tech Stack
 - [Go](https://go.dev/)